reflexer-labs/geb/README.md

 ## Debt Auction Monitoring

-AccountingEngine (previously Vow) has a mapping and an accumulator that keep track of active debt auctions.
-These additions are useful for creating a Restricted Migration Module (see the [whitepaper](https://github.com/reflexer-labs/whitepapers/blob/master/rai.pdf)) that makes sure it cannot withdraw the ability of a system to print tokens while debt auctions are still ongoing.
+AccountingEngine (previously Vow) has an accumulator that keep track of active debt auctions.
+This addition is useful for creating a Restricted Migration Module (see the [whitepaper](https://github.com/reflexer-labs/whitepapers/blob/master/rai.pdf)) and it makes sure that the migration module cannot withdraw the ability of a system to print tokens while debt auctions are still ongoing.

 ## Variable Names You Can Actually Understand :astonished: